Alerts

 In Texas, there are multiple transportation agencies that are authorized to operate toll roads, issue their own electronic tag, and do their own billing.
 In the Austin area, there are two: the Texas Department of Transportation (TxDOT/TxTag) and the Central Texas Regional Mobility Authority (Mobility Authority).

-Mobility Authority customers can pay their tolls with a TxTAGTollTagEZ TAG, K-TAG, Pikepass, SunPass or Bancpass and get a 33% discount, or they can choose to Pay By Mail.
+Mobility Authority customers can pay their tolls with a TxTAG, TollTagEZ TAG, K-TAG, PikepassSunPass, E-470’s ExpressToll or Bancpass and get a 33% discount, or they can choose to Pay By Mail.
 Pay By Mail customers are billed using a picture of their license plate, and are charged a $1.00 statement fee per bill.
 Vehicle registration information must be up to date in order for the bill to be sent to the correct address.
 Pay By Mail is available on all toll roads in Central Texas, although you may receive separate bills depending on which agency operates the road you traveled on.

 To learn about paying your tolls, see the download available below.

-2024 183A Toll Rates
+183A Toll: 2024 Rates

 2 Axle 3 Axle 4 Axle 5 Axle 6 Axle

-TxTag Pay By Mail TxTag Pay By Mail TxTag Pay By Mail TxTag Pay By Mail TxTag Pay By Mail
+TxTag Pay by Mail TxTag Pay by Mail TxTag Pay by Mail TxTag Pay by Mail TxTag Pay by Mail

 Lakeline Mainline $0.69 $1.04 $1.38 $2.08 $2.07 $3.12 $2.76 $4.16 $3.45 $5.20